-Retired managing partner of Wealthstrategies Financial Advisors, LLC (2008-2017).
-Retired senior vice president and chief information officer of The ServiceMaster Company, a residential and commercial service company (2011-2013).
-From 2008 to 2011, vice president of information systems of Nissan North America, Inc., an automobile manufacturer.
+Current Public Company Boards ABM Industries Incorporated Elanco Animal Health Incorporated and the second sec Linda A. Coodenood Ducfassional Highlights Linda A. Goodspeed Professional Highlights Retired managing partner of Wealthstrategies Financial Advisors, Marco Island, Florida LLC (2008-2017).
+Retired senior vice president and chief information 16) Age 59 officer of The ServiceMaster Company, a residential and commercial service company (2011-2013).
+From 2008 to 2011, vice president of Director since 2005 information systems of Nissan North America, Inc., an automobile manufacturer.
 Ms. Goodspeed's qualifications to serve on the Board include her information technology expertise as a chief information officer and her experience as a public company director.
 Ms. Goodspeed has experience in key strategic and operational roles with several large global companies as chief information officer.
 Ms. Goodspeed brings to the Board a wealth of experience leading complex IT organizations and brings innovation experience.
 She has completed the National Association of Corporate Directors certification in cybersecurity oversight.
-She has experience as a senior leader of businesses developing electric vehicles, and past experience developing and marketing new customer facing products and technology in the appliance and automotive industries.
+She has experience as a senior leader of businesses